WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

      For more detail, please refer to the game help page in the program.

+## Slot machine
+    - After rounds 2 and 4, a slot machine minigame will appear.
+Players can bet a portion of their score in this game to try their luck to double their bet.
+The game will roll 3 random numbers and if all the 3 numbers match, the player's bet will be doubled.
+Otherwise the bet will be deducted from the score.

 ## Non-Standard C/C++ Libraries:
     #include <time.h>
     #include <limits>